johnliu55tw/pelican-cjk/README.rst

 Pelican in CJK
 ##############

-Writting Chinese, Japanese and Korean in Pelican smoothly.
+Writting Pelican in Chinese, Japanese and Korean smoothly.

-NOTE:
-   This plugin currently only works when writting in **reStructuredText**.
-   It might not work correctly for Markdown.
-See `Behavior Changes`_ for details.

 Behavior Changes
 ****************